 |The LENO system is made to support the authoring of lecture notes, organized

 in a number of chapters (or lectures).
-The top-level page refers to each lecuture
+The top-level page refers to each lecture

 in the material.
 Each lecture, in turn, refers to a number of pages.|

-As an important characteristics of LENO, each page can be shown in three different views:
+As an important characteristics of LENO, each page can be shown in at least three, and depending on the material, possibly four different views:

 An aggregated lecture view shows the primary slide information and the annotations of all pages in a lecture.
 Thus, in this view, the pages of a lecture are all aggregated into a single 'lecture page'.
 The information contents of this view is the same as the sum of the information of the all annotated slides in a single lecture.